miuchelsea/Grants-Program/applications/hydrox_wallet.md

 ### Ecosystem Fit

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-- What need(s) does your project meet?
-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?
+HydroX’s primary target audience are DeFi aware crypto currency advocates that use Polkadot, and secondary is anyone who needs a user-friendly crypto wallet.

+Within the Substrate / Polkadot / Kusama ecosystem, there are other wallet projects, however, there is no intuitive browser wallet like HydroX wallet.
+Security of most of existing wallets can be complex and confusing.
+Also, they only offer simple staking functionality and many crypto features are difficult to understand.

+HydroX wallet is building an intuitive DOT based wallet with excellent UX, introducing existing and familiar security access and blockchain guardian to our target users.
+Apart from auto selecting validator for the user, we also recommend validator and have wallet optimized for them.
+We also incentivize users with native token to engage in wallet features, simplify the crypto syntax to layman terms to divide risk for beginners as well, where we believe which is beneficial to the ecosystem and community.

 ## Team :busts_in_silhouette:

 ### Team members

-Samuel Austin - Project Lead (Team Leader)
+- Samuel Austin - Project Lead (Team Leader)
-Stefan Rust - Founder and CEO (Project Owner)
+- Stefan Rust - Founder and CEO (Project Owner)
-Robin Guyard - CTO
+- Robin Guyard - CTO
-Nicholas Nups - Product Manager
+- Nicholas Nups - Product Manager
+- Jake Gould - Product Analyst
-Chelsea Miu - Partnerships and Business Development Lead
+- Chelsea Miu - Partnerships and Business Development Lead

 ### Contact